 One common reason for dogs to lick their wound is the itchiness of wounded skin.
 If you figure out this is what happens to your dog then take help from a vet.
 Get some suggestions for using itch relieving products.

 Most veterinarians will be able to prescribe itch relieving medication by inspecting your dog’s condition.
-Some common medicines that relieve itchiness is Benadryl and cortisone-based spray.
+Some common medicines that relieve itchiness are Benadryl and cortisone-based spray.
 There are also shampoos and steroids available.
 You can also find several home remedies for treating allergies.

 Keep Your Dog Distracted.